tarjoilija/zgen/README.md

 ## Usage

-`zgen load-oh-my-zsh` clone and run oh-my-zsh
+`zgen oh-my-zsh` clone and run oh-my-zsh

 `zgen load <github repo> <script>` clone the repo and run the script